pauladarias/CV/README.md

 #### Masters Degree in Secondary School Education (Tenerife 2012)

-*QTS recognised by The National College for Teaching & Leadership in England - November 2014*
+_QTS recognised by The National College for Teaching & Leadership in England - November 2014_

 #### BA Hons Fine Art (Tenerife 2010)

-*Specialising in Illustration and Digital Imaging
+\*Specialising in Illustration and Digital Imaging

-***
+---

 ### <a name="employment">Employment</a>

-**Protocol Education** (November 2019 to March 2019) *Supply teacher providing short/medium or long term cover as required*
+**Protocol Education** (November 2019 to March 2019) _Supply teacher providing short/medium or long
+term cover as required_

 **Yavneh College** (September 2019 to November 2019)
-*Secondary Art Teacher for KS3 and KS4. responsible for planning and preparing learning activities and guide students towards the achievement of curriculum and district objectives incorporating new technologies and tools in the creative process*
+_Secondary Art Teacher for KS3 and KS4. responsible for planning and preparing learning activities and guide students towards the achievement of curriculum and district objectives incorporating new technologies and tools in the creative process_

 **Dersingham School** (March 2015 to June 2019)
-*Full-time class teacher responsible for providing students with the very best educational experience.
+_Full-time class teacher responsible for providing students with the very best educational experience.
 Designing and presenting exciting lessons that actively engage learners across KS1.
 Duties include planning, teaching and assessment, communicating with parents and outside agencies.
-Multimedia Teaching and Computing*
+Multimedia Teaching and Computing_

-***
+---

 ### <a name="interests">Interests</a>

 Passionate about music, especially playing drums in female bands.
 Love for desing and drawing, yoga and cooking.

-***
+---

 ### <a name="contact">Contact</a>

 - Github: [pauladarias][1]
 - Twitter: [@pauladarias](https://twitter.com/pauladarias)
 - Codewars http://www.codewars.com/users/pauladarias